Loading

 Data breach

-In February 2014, a routine report released on the department's website unintentionally enabled access to some personal information about people who were in immigration detention in Australia on 31 January 2014.
+In February 2014, a routine report released on the department's website.
+This unintentionally enabled access to some personal information about people who were in immigration detention in Australia on 31 January 2014.
 This information was accessible online for only a short period of time before it was removed from the website.

 If you were not in immigration detention in Australia on 31 January 2014 you are not affected.